jsimplicio/jsimplicio.github.io/_posts/2018-1-1-updated-design-for-dscout-android.md

 	<figcaption class="media-caption center">Android app - Opportunities and missions</figcaption>
 </figure>

-The following user flow displays follows a scout submitting an entry to a Diary mission.

-Under missions, a scout can navigate to the "new" tab to see new missions they have qualified for.
-On the mission card important information is displayed, such as how many parts the mission will have.
+Under missions, scouts can navigate to the "new" tab to see new missions they have qualified for.
+On the mission card there are important details, such as how many parts the mission will have.

-When a scout clicks on the mission card they are greeted with an overlay with the mission description and the same details the mission card had.
+When a scout taps on a mission card they are greeted with an overlay with the full mission description and the same important mission details the card had.

-Once a scout accepts the mission through the mission details overlay, they can start to submit entries to open mission parts.
+Once a scout accepts the mission through on the overlay, they arrive on the mission where they can start to submit entries to open mission parts.

-Scouts are able to tell new parts from parts in progress, or from locked parts, by color.
-New parts are always green, whereas parts that have been started and are in progress are blue.
+Scouts can tell new parts apart from parts in progress, or from locked parts, by color.
+New parts are always green, whereas parts in progress are blue.
 Parts that are locked are grey.
-Locked parts occur in manual missions where researchers control when to open parts to scouts.
+Locked parts occur in manual missions where researchers control when the parts open to scouts.

-The color differentiation between the parts helps scouts distinguish parts from one another in order to keep progress.

 <figure>
 	<img src="../../../../../../assets/images/android-3.png" alt="Android app - Accepting a new mission" />